 Some think of it as a fragment of Boston City Hall,

-the buried chambers Hell.
+others call the buried chambers Hell.

 Some think the pits of fire are six death camps,